-(k) Failure to pay to supplier of goods or service or both, the value of supply and tax thereon: Where the recipient of goods or services or both have failed to pay the supplier within 180 days from date of invoice, input tax credit availed, in proportion to such unpaid consideration shall be added to the recipient's output tax liability along with interest as may be applicable.
-Such non-payment of the value of invoice must be disclosed in FORM-GSTR 2 filed for the month immediately following the expiry of 180 days from the date of issue of invoice.
-However, such input tax credit may be reclaimed as and when the unpaid amount (including taxes) is subsequently paid.
+(q) Failure to pay to supplier of goods or services or both, the value of supply and tax thereon: Where the recipient (of goods or services or both) has failed to pay the supplier within 180 days from date of invoice, input tax credit availed in proportion to such unpaid amount of the invoice shall be reversed by adding to recipient's output tax liability along with interest as may be applicable.
+On payment of the value of the invoice, amount of credit reversed may be reclaimed without any time limit as per rule 37(4).
+It is interesting to note that there is no other provision in GST law where credit once reversed can be reclaimed by the recipient and therefore (i) credit available must be availed within the time limit in section 16(4) and any delay beyond this time limit will result in available credit being forfeited permanently and (ii) credit once availed [within the time limit in section 16(4)] but reversed under rule 37(1) may be reclaimed under rule 37(4) and this time without any time limit to reclaim the reversed credit.
+One may note that as per experts, the aforesaid condition does not apply to supplies that are liable to tax under reverse charge and supplies made without consideration as specified in Schedule I. Conspicuous by its absence within this carved out provision is, import of goods.
+Others advise that credit of taxes paid on reverse charge basis or IGST paid on imports must be claimed within September following the financial year when the payment was actually made even though the liability to pay may have been earlier.

-One may note that this condition shall not apply to supplies that are liable to tax under reverse charge and supplies made without consideration as specified in Schedule I. Conspicuous by its absence within this carved out provision is the import of goods.
-While reverse charge is excluded from the condition of having to make payment within 180 days, GST paid on import of goods does not fall within the ambit of reverse charge under section 9(3) or 9(4) of the CGST Act or Section 5(3) or Section 5(4) of the IGST Act although IGST paid on import of goods is akin to reverse charge.
-The question that now arises is - whether there can be reverse charge liability other than under section 9(3) and 9(4).
-The definition in section 2(98) does not permit such extended application.
+While reverse charge is excluded from the condition of having to make payment within 180 days, GST paid on import of goods does not fall within the ambit of reverse charge under section 9(3) or 9(4) of the CGST Act or section 5(3) or 5(4) of IGST Act although IGST paid on import of goods is akin to reverse charge.
+The question that now arises is - whether there can be reverse charge liability other than that under section 9(3) and 9(4).
+The definition in section 2(98) does not permit such an extended application.

 The privilege to prescribe pre-conditions for vesting of right to input tax credit belongs to section 16 and therefore, there is no other provision from where any overriding right to claim credit on goods imports may be borrowed or imputed.
-On the other hand, IGST paid under reverse charge on import of services is covered under Section 5(3) of the IGST Act as a result of which an importer of service would be entitled to credit of IGST paid even if the service provider remains unpaid beyond the said period of 180 days.
-Based on the above reasoning, credit of taxes paid on import of goods will not be available if the payment of value of goods is not made within 180 days.
-An alternative argument that is possible to take up is that the person who avails the credit is required to pay the value of supplies within 180 days from the date of issue of invoice.
-The term invoice has been defined to mean invoice raised under Section 31 and Section 31 provides that invoice can be issued by a registered person.
-Since the vendor outside India is not registered in India, the invoice raised by him is not an invoice in terms of Section 31 and hence the criteria of 180 days is not applicable even in case of import of goods since the 'invoice' as per GST Laws is missing in this transaction.
+On the other hand, IGST paid under reverse charge on import of services is covered under section 5(3) of the IGST Act as a result of which an importer of service would be entitled to credit of IGST paid even if payment to the service provider remains unpaid beyond the said period of 180 days.

-One may however wonder the need for such a provision under the GST law, given the fact that payment of consideration is a private arrangement between the parties to the contract.
-The Government is needlessly meddling with contractual payment terms by dangling the sword of ITC reversal over the neck of the recipient of supply.
-The fact that the Government receives its tax when time of supply is triggered irrespective of when consideration is actually paid, adequately protects the interest of revenue thus failing to justify the need for such a provision.